chicovg/chicovg/README.md

 I'm a senior full-stack engineer located in the Washington, D.C. area.

-I use this space for learning mostly, I've also been curious to try new languages and frameworks and, in most cases, those experiments will end up here.
+I use this space for learning mostly, I've always been curious to try new languages and frameworks - those experiments usually end up here.
 Here are some of my favorite projects:

 #### 🍺 The Drink List / Rate that Drink
 I'm a big craft beer fan and I think it's fun to rate different beers a write about my preferences.
 There are a ton of platforms out there that do this, but I wanted something that I could tweak as needed.
 This project helped my explore the Clojure(Script) ecosystem so I ended up writing and re-writing it several times with both a full-stack and frontend only version.